redis/redis-doc/docs/manual/persistence.md

 4. Re-enable rewrites when done:<br/>
    `CONFIG SET` `auto-aof-rewrite-percentage <prev-value>`

-**Note:** If you want to minimize the time AOF rewrites are disabled you may create hard links to the files in `appenddirname` (in step 3 above) and then re-enable rewites (step 4) after the hard links are created.
+**Note:** If you want to minimize the time AOF rewrites are disabled you may create hard links to the files in `appenddirname` (in step 3 above) and then re-enable rewrites (step 4) after the hard links are created.
 Now you can copy/tar the hardlinks and delete them when done.
 This works because Redis guarantees that it only appends to files in this directory, or completely replaces them if necessary, so the content should be consistent at any given point in time.